Trump Is Getting Away With These Dangerous Actions Right Under Our Noses

 Screenshot from YouTube

 We previously told you all about the all-white town built in the Ozarks, Ark.
-Return to the Land (RTTL) is a new whites-only “private membership association (PMA) for individuals and families with traditional views and European ancestry,” the website said.
+Return to the Land (RTTL) is a new whites-only “private membership association (PMA) for individuals and families with traditional views and European ancestry,” the website reads.
 Applicants go through a strict vetting process, where race is absolutely a factor.
 News of the segregated city flew under the radar, even though RTTL leaders promised to expand to other parts of the country.
 The last time segregated cities were normalized, Black and brown Americans were targeted under Jim Crow Laws.

-Hud Rolling Back Civil Rights Protections
+HUD Rolling Back Civil Rights Protections

 WASHINGTON, DC – JULY 8: The Robert C. Weaver Federal Building, the current headquarters of the U.S. Department of Housing and Urban Development is seen on July 8, 2025 in Washington, DC.
 HUD and its 2,700 employees, is relocating from its downtown Washington headquarters, where it has been located since its dedication in 1968, to the former National Science Foundation offices in Alexandria, Virginia.
 (Photo by Kent Nishimura/Getty Images)